Hey Mercedes: Later years: Loses Control and disbandment (2002–2005)

 A split single with Favez was released through UK label Sound Fiction that November.
 Hey Mercedes contributed the tracks "Quality Revenge at Last" and "Warm Chords".
 A music video for "Quality Revenge at Last" premiered on MTV.com on November 24, directed by Matt Barry and Maureen Egan.
 It was filmed in a day and features the band going through a car wash; as a result of this, the members believe they contracted pneumonia.
 In February 2004, the group went on tour with Wheat; partway through it their touring van broken down, resulting in them dropping off two shows.

 In March, the band toured with the Early November, Spitalfield and Limbeck, followed shortly by a support slot for Saves the Day and Grandaddy on their co-headlining tour in March and April.
 When one of the other support acts, the Fire Theft, dropped off the tour, Hey Mercedes were given a longer time to perform.

 After this extensive tour cycle, the band members began pursuing projects outside of Hey Mercedes.
 In May, Nanna went on a solo tour; he joined Atkinson and Bell for some Braid reunion shows between May and July.
 In October, Hey Mercedes went on a tour of Europe, and decided to take time to rest after this string of shows ended.
 The break would prove permanent, as on January 20, 2005, the band announced they would be breaking up; they later played their final show in April.
 Outtakes and demos from the album's sessions were released on the Unorchestrated EP in May through independent label Grand Theft Autumn.

 Post-break up (2006–present)

 Hey Mercedes group performed two shows in September 2007, alongside a performance at the Chicago Threadless store.
 Unorchestrated was pressed on vinyl through Hobbledehoy Record Co and Grand Theft Autumn in August 2008.
 The band remains inactive, but plays occasional shows.

 In early 2009 lead singer Nanna confirmed via Twitter that a new band with drummer Atkinson is in the works.
 The band will be somewhat the same style as Hey Mercedes.

 In 2016, it was announced that the band would perform at the Wrecking Ball festival in Atlanta, Georgia.
 They followed this up with a 15th anniversary tour for Everynight Fire Works in the US July and August; the album was re-released to coincide with it.
 A Japanese leg was undertaken in early 2017.

+In March 2025, it was announced that the band would reunite for the Best Friends Forever festival in Las Vegas, Nevada (October 10–12, 2025).